wildlifeevoeco/FriendsBecauseOfFoes/CONTRIBUTING.md

 Use sub-folders in `/input`, `/output`, and `/R` to organize.

-No need to put dates in any file names, that's what Git is for.
+No need to put dates or version numbers in any file names, that's what Git is for.